 This course offers a broad overview of the psychological aspects of aging, dying, and death.
 Topics include current American views and issues as well as historical and cross-cultural practices and customs.
+Offered at departmental discretion.

 PSY 350.
 Learning & Memory.
 (3)